reetika7/reetika7/README.md

 ## Hi, I'm Reetika ✨

 - 🌱 I’m currently learning JavaScript.
-- 📫 How to reach me: mauryareetika1710@gmail.com
+- 📫 You can reach me at: mauryareetika1710@gmail.com

 <!--
 **reetika7/reetika7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.